 You will also need to make sure to have plenty of available helpers on the day of the burn.
 If the fire gets out of hand, it will take more than one person to control it.
 Strategically place hoses connected to a water source around the burn zone to quickly put out the fire.
 Also, ensure that everyone has proper safety gear.

 Proper timing is very important when burning grass.
 Thatch removal with fire is normally done in early spring, ideally after the danger of frost has passed but before spring green up.
-You also want to make sure you are burning thatch on a day and during hours when the grass is dry, humidity is low and there is little to no wind.
-If wind speeds are 10-12 MPH or more, do not conduct a thatch burn.
+You also want to make sure you are burning thatch on a day and during hours when the grass is dry, humidity is low, and there is little to no wind.
+If wind speeds are 10 to 12 MPH or more, do not conduct a thatch burn.

 Additionally, if you will be burning near roads, avoid times when traffic is high on the road, as heavy, dark smoke from burning grass can drift onto roads and cause accidents.